 First written on July 14th 2010 and published on The Suffolk Sports Forum

-It’s sports day time of year and once again the country is divided.
-Competitive or non-competitive?
-What a lot of shite.
-Whose idea was it to introduce non-competitive sports days?
+It’s that time of the year again – sports day.
+And once more, the nation is split – competitive or non-competitive?
+What a load of nonsense.
+Who thought it was a good idea to implement non-competitive sports days?
 Its political correctness gone mad.
 I understand that government do-gooders and liberal head teachers claim that taking part in traditional races can be difficult and often embarrassing for many children.